spiffdev/help-pages/pages/02.Quick Start/01.shopify/docs.md

 Having succesfully installed, you will be automatically directed through the spiff create your first product onboarding.
 The primary goal of this process is to have you:
-- Select products they are interested in offering for Personalisation/Customisation
+- Select a product from your store that you want to Personalize/Customize
-- Create a workflow - Steps they want to offer the user.
-This is the customer journey
+- Create a workflow - Configurable steps that build the customer journey
-- Order content they require to execute this experience or link to existing public assets
+- Order content required to execute this experience or link to existing public asset.
 - Render Personalise Now Button
 - Choose a Plan (You can start on the teaser with free trial)
 - Test - Display a 3D product with steps using spiff in your store